sovrynn/ecdo/3-MONITORING-PRESENT-ROTATION/README.md

 ## Contents

-- `date`: Predicting when S1 -> S2 will begin.
+- `date-and-triggers`: Predicting when S1 -> S2 will begin, along with potential triggers.
 - `north-pole-wander`: Tracking the wandering of the north magnetic pole.
 - `recent-natural-disasters`: Tracking natural disasters which may have an uptick because of the ECDO.
 - `shudder`: Referencing a vague imminent phenomenon that Ethical Skeptic referred to on social media.
-- `triggers`: Triggers for the S1 to S2 rotation.

 ## Information that belongs elsewhere